 Top things You Need to Know About the Printed Circuit Board Assembly Process!

-If you are a beginner and looking for information about the PCB assembly process, dive in!
+If you are a beginner and looking for information about the PCB assembly process and its steps, then let’s dive in!

 Do you know how these components are stuck on these circuit boards?
 Do you think they are just ornamental decorations of a PCB board?
 No, if they are randomly mounted on it, they won’t serve the purpose they are intended for and do not provide the exact functionality.
 The components have to diligently mounted on the PCB and this process is called PCB assembly.